National Register of Historic Places

 How to Apply for Listing

 Nominating an important place to the National Register is an excellent way to recognize its historic value, but does take some time and dedication on the part of the person applying to be successful.
-To avoid mishaps, the Nevada SHPO strongly encourages prospective applicants to first contact the National Register Coordinator and supply a brief history and current photographs of the property before beginning a nomination.
+The Nevada SHPO strongly encourages prospective applicants to first contact the National Register Coordinator, complete the screening questionnaire, and supply a brief history and current photographs of the property before beginning a nomination.

 For questions about the National Register of Historic Places, or to begin the nomination process for a property please contact: